 I have had the good fortune to have taught part-time at my alma maters while also working full-time on my own projects.
 It has been wonderfully fulfilling to teach the next generation of media professionals at Santa Monica College, and at California State University Northridge.
 I have taught several of the classes I took as an undergrad, it was a great experience to guide others as I had been guided.
 From 2007 until 2011, I also spoke about media and technology at a variety of conferences,including the California-based Computer Using Educators Conference.

-I grew up with the idea that, if you have a special in-demand skill, it is your responsibility to use those skills to better your community.
+I grew up with the idea that, if you have a special in-demand skills, it is your responsibility to use those skills to better your community.
 Over time, I have served as a board member for various organizations.
 Here are just a few.

 - American Parkinson’s Disease Association